 A property’s website is often the first point of direct contact with customers and makes an important first impression.
 Done right, your website has the power to convert lookers into bookers; done wrong, it will quickly send customers packing for another property.

 Approximately half of travel consumers now research their trips online via their mobile devices, so having a mobile-friendly hotel website is essential.
 It’s important to get this right as a bad mobile user experience puts customers off especially fast.
-Read World Web Technologies’ Mobile-Friendly Web Design Tips for Hospitality and Tourism to discover the key ingredients of a successful hotel website.
 Make sure you stay on top of customer emails coming through your site, answering all in a prompt and helpful manner.

 Social media plays an increasingly important role in customer service before, during and post-stay, so it’s wise for hotels to attend to customers on these channels too (particularly Facebook).
 Our blog post, 6 Tips for Doing Social Customer Service Right will guide you in managing your social customer care.